Writing, Editing & Submitting Your Spec TV Pilot

-I read a LOT of spec TV pilots.
-And whilst many **end up** great, their writers often tie themselves up in terrible knots getting them written, slowing themselves down, especially when they often send out works in progress, left, right and centre AS WELL.
+Writing a spec TV pilot?
+Lots of writers are!
+Whilst many spec TV pilots **end up** great, their writers often tie themselves up in terrible knots getting them written, slowing themselves down, especially when they often send out works in progress, left, right and centre AS WELL.

 Yet it needn’t be this way, with just a little more preparation at foundation level.
 So here’s my 9 steps on how to get YOUR polished killer spec TV pilot on the page AND out there …